doitian/asset_prefix_test/README.md

-# Session Test
+# Asset Prefix Test

 ### Purpose ###

-The purpose of this app is to look for a bug with scoped routes killing session variables.
+The purpose of this app is to look for a bug with asset prefix killing session variables.

 ### Install ###